 Growing Leylandii and similar types of evergreen tree in close proximity to one another and trimming back to encourage dense growth, whilst allowing the height to remain unchecked can create real problems.
 The uncontrolled growth often prevents neighbours from receiving proper access to sunlight which can create severe problems for the proper enjoyment of the neighbour's home or garden.

 The legislation can require the cutting back of offending hedges not only initially but on an annual basis.
 Further information and guidance can be found at GOV.UK

 Most residents should know if sections of their hedging are causing problems to neighbours.
 To avoid the unpleasantness which surrounds formal action it is far better for residents to act now.

 In order to avoid disputes it is recommended that residents consider beech or hornbeam hedges.

 1. If you are troubled by someone else's hedge, the best way to deal with the issue is to talk to them about it.
 It is is both your interests to try and sort things out.

 2. If you really are unable to agree a solution with the hedge owner we may be able to look at your complaint.
 There is a fee for this service.

-You will need to complete and return a complaint form as set out below:
+You will need to complete and return the High Hedges complaint form (available to download from this page).

 Use the High Hedges Complaint Form to submit a complaint to us about a high hedge, under Part 8 of the Anti-social Behaviour Act 2003.
 It should be completed by the person making the complaint or their representative.